OutSystems/docs-product/src/setup-maintain/setup/ssl-domain-cloud/ssl-domain-cloud.md

 * You should never create on your DNS an A record pointing to an OutSystems Cloud server's IP address.

-* If you have enabled [secure endpoints for host header injection protection](../../../managing-the-applications-lifecycle/secure-the-applications/host-header-protection.md) make sure that they're adjusted to your DNS configurations.
+* If you have enabled [secure endpoints in LifeTime](../../../managing-the-applications-lifecycle/secure-the-applications/host-header-protection.md) make sure that they're adjusted to your DNS configurations.

 </div>